 The clinical education experience within the profession of athletic training is an opportunity for students to practice and refine skills and knowledge learned throughout the education process.
 Therefore, students are required exposure approximately 10-15 hours per week as an athletic training student while enrolled in the AT Program.
 The intent of the clinical education is to expose students to various components of the athletic training profession (e.g., coaches, athletes, equipment, clinical settings, injury/illnesses).
-At no time are the athletic training students expected or required to take the responsibilities of a certified athletic trainer.
+At no time are the athletic training students will have a minimum of one day off in every seven-day period.
 Clinical rotations will vary in length and settings during the AT Program.